SShrike/rustty/README.md

 However, in this early stage of development, Tutil in its entirety probably only works on Linux.

-The documentation can by accessed on my [website](https://shrike.me/tutil).
+The stable documentation can by accessed [here](https://beta.docs.rs/tutil).

 ## Features